 You will always be better off borrowing with one of our standard loan products than with a Family Loan because the rates of interest are lower.
 The credit union will always offer you the cheapest loan we can based on your circumstances.
 But having a standard loan does not stop you from applying for a Family Loan and vice versa if that is the best solution for you.

 Often people will start off with a Family Loan, build a history with the credit union and move on to a standard loan product as they gather savings and demonstrate their ability to repay the Family Loan successfully.

 All Family Loan borrowers will need to put at least £10 into savings every 4 weekly payment (or £2.50 per week for weekly payers).
 This money is locked in until your loan balance falls below your savings balance.

-However, unlike our standard products, Family Loan borrowers are able to access any excess above this linked savings contribution as and when they need to.
+However, unlike our standard products, Family Loan borrowers who pay Child Benefit directly to the credit union are able to access any excess above this linked savings contribution as and when they need to.
 You can do this one of two ways:

 1. Set up an automated payment so that every time we receive your Child Benefit we deduct your loan & savings payments and return the remainder to your bank account by 5pm the same day